taufik-nurrohman/markdown/README.md

 ### Code Block

-I aim to avoid conflict between different Markdown dialects and try to support whatever dialect you are using.
+I try to avoid conflict between different Markdown dialects and try to support whatever dialect you are using.
 For example, since I originally used Markdown Extra, I am used to adding info string with a dot prefix to the fenced code block syntax.
 This is not supported by Parsedown (or rather, Parsedown doesn’t care about the pattern of the given info string and simply appends `language-` prefix to it, since CommonMark also doesn’t give implementors special rules for